elreydetoda/UNCC-ITIS_4221/README.md

 #### README.md
 I shall try to put a README.md in each folder to help describe what to do and how to do it for each folder.

+#### Vagrantfile
+I will try to include a Vagrantfile for each mutillidae excercise to make sure all the configuration is done properly